kevinboone/vlc-server/client/README.md

-# libvlc-server-client
+# vlc-server-client

 Version 0.2b, February 2023

 ## What is this

-This is a simple command-line client that can exercise all the functionality of `libvlc-server`.
+This is a simple command-line client that can exercise all the functionality of `vlc-server`.
 Most the the communications logic, and handling the REST protocol, is embedded in a stand-alone library whose source is in the `api/' directory.
 The actual HTTP operations are carried out by `libcurl`.

-The client defaults to communicating with a `libvlc-server` instance on the same host, and port 30000, although these properties can be changed using the `--host` and `--port` switches.
+The client defaults to communicating with a `vlc-server` instance on the same host, and port 30000, although these properties can be changed using the `--host` and `--port` switches.

 The basic usage of the client is:

-    $ libvlc-server-client {options} {command} [arguments]
+    $ vlc-server-client {options} {command} [arguments]

 To get a full list of commands, run

-    $ libvlc-server-client --help
+    $ vlc-server-client --help

 The `add-url` and `play` commands take one or more URLs or files as arguments.
 The difference between these commands is that `add-url` just